-On the face of it, this seems quite simple: the aggrieved son of Jim Thorpe would like his father’s remains repatriated to Oklahoma from a little town in Pennsylvania that he likely never visited.
+On the face of it, this seems quite simple: the aggrieved son of Jim Thorpe would like his father’s remains repatriated to Oklahoma from a little town in Pennsylvania that his father likely never visited.
 This part of the story is the only part that news articles (and even stories from outlets like NPR) have covered, in part because there is the easy irony that media outlets love..

-Not to be a media basher, but it has rarely reported that it turns out there is another half of Jim Thorpe’s family that inconveniently doesn’t want him moved.
+Not to be a media basher, but it is almost never reported that it turns out there is another part of Jim Thorpe’s family that inconveniently doesn’t want him moved.
 It is as if they are waving and shouting from behind soundproof glass while the press looks the other way.